dschmaryl/i3-layout-scripts/README.md

 $ python3 open.py LAYOUT [WORKSPACE]

 If a workspace number is not specified then the layout will open in the current workspace.

 To save typing, a shortcut to open a specific layout is created in a bin folder with the same name as the layout but only if nothing with that name already exists in your PATH.
-So, most of the time, I use by switching to the workspace I want, hitting mod+d to open dmenu, typing the name of the layout and hitting enter.
+The easiest way to use this is to switch to a workspace, hit mod-d to open dmenu, type the name of the layout and hit enter.